Once you have setup all your CNC

 all modern CNC machines or EIA for some older controllers.

-with two different methodologies.
-You can use the CPU interrupt
+You can use the CPU interrupt for the fastest response with

-for the fastest response with a 16550 UART, or a polling method
+a 16550 UART, or a polling method that looks for the state

-that looks for the state of the buffer or pins prior to sending,
+of the buffer or pins prior to sending, this has application

-this has application if your computer cannot respond fast
+if your computer cannot respond fast enough to XOFF characters,

-enough to XOFF characters, and so handshaking is ineffective.
+and so handshaking is ineffective.

 |